-Claim: The soft drink Dr Pepper is made from prune juice.
+Claim: The popular Dr Pepper soft drink is made from prune juice

 Origins: Dr Pepper doesn't contain any prune juice, but the belief that it does is remarkably long-lived, having been with us since about 1930.